 - Long-term care, also called custodial care.
 Custodial care is considered care for normal activities of daily life, such as getting dressed, using the restroom, or getting dressed.
 These are tasks you may need assistance with, but do not require highly-skilled professionals to perform.
-Because most nursing homes are considered custodial care, they are not usually covered by Medicare insurance.
+Custodial care in nursing homes is not usually covered by Medicare insurance.

 - Dental.
-Most dental care, as well as dentures, are not covered through Medicare.
+Most routine dental care, as well as dentures, is not covered through Medicare.